trydave/Mentor4Nepal/README.md

 - @OpenAcademics Resources https://www.oacommunity.org/resources </br>
 - @WriteThatPhD Media Resources https://twitter.com/WriteThatPhD/media </br>
 - Mentoring and networking: how to make it work https://doi.org/10.1038/ni0108-3 </br>
-- UC Davis Resouces for Mentee https://grad.ucdavis.edu/resources/mentoring/mentee-resources </br>
+- UC Davis Resources for Mentee https://grad.ucdavis.edu/resources/mentoring/mentee-resources </br>
 - English Communication for Scientists https://www.nature.com/scitable/ebooks/english-communication-for-scientists-14053993/ </br>

 For those who plan to use their thesis work as a mini-project for the M4N collaboration, see the following links.
 It will take a year to build a foundation and plan a thesis that addresses a research gap/problem that has some implication for the sector you are focusing on or society as a whole.  </br>